mikkelcato/uni-bach/uni-5-sem/hard/chpt/chpt-1.typ

 == Ionic crystals
 Ionic crystals consist of positive and negative ions---the ionic bond comes from the electrostatic interaction of oppositely charged ions---as with inert gas atoms we expect that the ions have symmetric charge distributions, but with distortions where they touch.

-Tne long range interaction between ions with $plus.minus q$ is the Coulomb interaction $plus.minus q^2\/r$---the ions will try to balance this with the repulsive interaction between ion cores, this is similar to the inert gas case.
+The long range interaction between ions with $plus.minus q$ is the Coulomb interaction $plus.minus q^2\/r$---the ions will try to balance this with the repulsive interaction between ion cores, this is similar to the inert gas case.
 The van der Waals interaction is very weak for ionic bonds, instead the main contribution to the binding energy is the Madelung energy.
 We define
 $
   U_i = sum_j ' U_(i j)
 $
 where we sum over all $j eq.not i$.
-We write $U_(i j)$ as a central field repulsive potential and a Coulomb interaction
+We write $U_(i j)$ as a central field repulsive potential (instead of the Pauli potential) and a Coulomb interaction
 $
   U_(i j) = lambda exp(- r_(i j)/rho) plus.minus q^2/r_(i j)
 $